 In April 2023, we amended our \$150.0 million bilateral facility provided by DNB Bank ASA, increasing the facility to \$175.0 million.
 No other amendments were made to the existing terms and conditions of the agreement.
 We drew down the additional \$25.0 million in April 2023 which the Company intends to use for general corporate purposes.
-In addition, the Company entered into a facility with DNB Bank ASA to provide guarantees and letters of credit of up to \$25.0 million collateralized by the rigs that secure the \$175.0 million facility, enabling the Company to free up the restricted cash currently collateralized for guarantees and recognized in the Unaudited Consolidated Balance Sheets as restricted cash.
+In addition, the Company entered into a facility with DNB Bank ASA to provide guarantees and letters of credit of up to \$25.0 million collateralized by the rigs that secure the \$175.0 million facility, enabling the Company to free up certain restricted cash which was collateralized for guarantees and recognized in the Consolidated Balance Sheets as restricted cash as at December 31, 2022.
+During the six months ended June 30, 2023, the Company made a principal repayment on the facility of \$10.0 million.

-Unsecured Convertible Bonds due 2028
+Unsecured Convertible Bonds due 2028 (\$250M Convertible Bonds)

-In February 2023, we raised gross proceeds of \$250.0 million through the issuance of new unsecured convertible bonds, which mature in February 2028, the proceeds of which have been used to repay our Convertible Bonds due in May 2023.
+In February 2023, we raised gross proceeds of \$250.0 million through the issuance of new unsecured convertible bonds, which mature in February 2028, the proceeds of which have been used to repay in part our Convertible Bonds which were due in May 2023.
 The initial conversion price is \$7.3471 per share, with the full amount of the convertible bonds convertible into 34,027,031 shares.
 The convertible bonds have a coupon of 5.0% per annum payable semi-annually in arrears in equal installments.
 The terms and conditions governing our convertible bonds contain customary events of default, including failure to pay any amount due on the bonds when due, and certain restrictions, including, among others, restrictions on disposal of assets and our ability to carry out any merger or corporate reorganization, subject to exceptions.

-In connection with the \$250.0 million Convertible Bonds, the Company entered into a Share Lending Framework Agreement ("SLFA") with DNB Markets ("DNB") and Drew Holdings Limited ("Drew") with the intention of making up to 25.0 million common shares ("Issuer Lending

-Shares") available to lend to DNB for the purposes of allowing the holders of the New Convertible Bonds to perform hedging activities on the Oslo Stock Exchange ("OSE") (see Note 21 - Common Shares).
+In connection with the \$250.0 million Convertible Bonds, the Company entered into a Share Lending Framework Agreement ("SLFA") with DNB Markets ("DNB") and Drew Holdings Limited ("Drew") with the intention of making up to 25.0 million common shares ("Issuer Lending Shares") available to lend to DNB for the purposes of allowing the holders of the New Convertible Bonds to perform hedging activities on the Oslo Stock Exchange ("OSE") (see Note 21 - Common Shares).

-Senior Secured Bonds due 2026
+Senior Secured Bonds due 2026 (\$150M Secured Bonds)

-In February 2023, we raised gross proceeds of \$150.0 million through the issuance of senior secured bonds, which mature in February 2026, the proceeds of which will be used (i) first, to repay the remaining parts of our Convertible Bonds due in May 2023 not repaid by the proceeds of the Unsecured Convertible Bonds due 2028, and (ii) second, for general corporate purposes.
-The senior secured bonds have a coupon of 9.50% per annum payable semi-annually in arrears in equal installments, and secured by, among other assets, first priority mortgages over the jack-up rigs "Frigg", "Odin" and "Ran".
+In February 2023, we raised gross proceeds of \$150.0 million through the issuance of senior secured bonds, which mature in February 2026, the proceeds of which were used to repay the remaining parts of our Convertible Bonds due in May 2023 not repaid by the funds of the Unsecured Convertible Bonds due 2028, and for general corporate purposes.
+The senior secured bonds have a coupon of 9.50% per annum payable semiannually in arrears in equal installments, and are secured by, among other assets, first priority mortgages over the jack-up rigs "Frigg", "Odin" and "Ran".